wrzeczak/bookmake/README.md

 FYI: I write and test on Linux.

 `LAVENDER TOWN` -- When displaying text in a color theme, changing tabs (in my case, changing dwm windows) screws up the color themes and makes them all lavender-y.
 I don't know what causes this.
 For now, just don't alt-tab?
 Beta and buggy software, folks!

+`CHARACTER INPUT` -- It doesn't work.
+Backspace, enter, text wrapping, all of it.